 More quality and features can be had for the money

-To be sure, there are also top-quality sit-stand workstations coming out of China these days, as well as a host of made-in-America units like the Winston and the Helium, but Varidesk has put as little attention into quality improvements as it has to ergonomic improvements, at least compared to most of their new competitors.
+To be sure, there are also top-quality sit-stand workstations coming out of China these days, such as the leading Varidesk alternative—the iMovR ZipLift—as well as a host of made-in-America units like the Winston and the Helium.
+In contrast to these innovators, Varidesk has put as little attention into quality improvements as it has to ergonomic improvements, from our point of view.
 Their units also still weigh much more than most competitors’, another reason many Varidesk buyers upgrade to something more ergonomic, more adjustable, and more svelte, after six to twelve months.

 - Varidesk Pro review